 Many of the Educational Programs we present here at The Maritime Aquarium also can be presented at your school through our Traveling Teacher initiative.
 A program's availability as a Traveling Teacher offering is noted in its program description (in the "by Grade" listings).

 Touch Tank for a Day!

 A great bonus for Fairs, Field Days or Family Nights!
 We’ll set up a supervised touch tank with live tidepool creatures, such as crabs, sea stars, snails and clams.
 This hands-on learning station will enhance any event.

 $180 for first hour; $125 for each additional hour.

 Traveling Teacher After-School Programs

-The series below can be tailored to provide a few sessions or an entire school year of fun, engagement and learning!
+The series below are conducted at your school or community site and can be tailored to provide a few sessions or an entire school year of fun, engagement and learning!
 Live animals are included in many presentations at each grade level.
 Call (203) 852-0700, ext.
 2211, to discuss options and pricing.
 (A school staff member is required to be present at all times for all programs at schools.)

 I Notice, I Wonder (Pre-K - Grade 2)